Types of Business in China

 Foreign Invested Partnership ("FIP")

-An FIP can be newly established by foreign investors contributing to the partnership, or by acquiring the equity interests in an existing domestic partnership.
-The FIP needs at least two investors to transact business.
-Therefore, the option would not be suitable for foreign investors seeking to establish a company that they fully control.
+An FIP can be newly established by foreign investors contributing to the partnership, or formed through the acquisition of equity interests in an existing domestic partnership.
+By definition, an FIP requires two or more investors to conduct business and is therefore not suitable for foreign investors seeking 100 percent ownership or sole control of an entity.
+In addition, foreign investors may not use an FIP to enter sectors that are subject to foreign equity restrictions under the Negative Lists.

 Variable Interest Entity ("VIE")

-VIE structures are adopted by many foreign investors to engage in sectors that are restricted or prohibited to foreign investment in China as provided in the negative lists, such as telecommunication and education.
+VIE (Variable Interest Entity) structures are widely used by foreign investors to participate in sectors that are restricted or prohibited to foreign investment under the Negative Lists, such as telecommunications and education.

 What’s next for VIE’s?